jessemonroy650/Phonegap--Generic-Boilerplate8/README.md

-# cordova-storage-file
+# Generic-Boilerplate8
-A simple test of the Webview's ability to handle file
+A generic boilerplate for Cordova/Phonegap (5.1.1 or greater)